minhhoit/yacms/docs/inline-editing.rst

 In-line Editing
 ===============

-Mezzanine comes with the ability for content authors to edit content directly within a page while viewing it on the website, rather than having to log into the admin area.
+Yacms comes with the ability for content authors to edit content directly within a page while viewing it on the website, rather than having to log into the admin area.
 Content authors can simply log into the admin area as usual, but by selecting *Site* on the login screen the author will